KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     KPI tab window.

--  **Filters**: here you assign values to the filters (if configured) associated to the schedulation.
-Note that it is possibile to assign values to the filters by means of a LOV, a fixed list of values or a temporal function.
+-  **Filters**: here you assign values to the filters (if configured) associated to the corresponding rule.
+Note that it is possibile to assign values to the filters through a LOV, a fixed list of values or a temporal function.
 In case the LOV option is chosen, remember that the LOV must return one unique value.
 This choice can be useful for profiling tasks.

 .. figure:: media/image146.png